jduarte/immortus/README.md

 - upload / process an image
 - import / export files ( .xls, .csv, ... )
 - etc.

+### How does Immortus work

+`Immortus` will use a tracking strategy, based on ActiveJob callbacks, to keep track of the jobs statuses.

+By default, tracking strategy will be inferred from ActiveJob Queue Adapter, but we know that you may need more complexity so we let you create your own!

+You can see how tracking strategies work in more detail [here](./docs/tracking_strategies.md)

 ### Requirements